• Skip to primary navigation

 bowl with ingredients

-Beat the softened butter and granulated sugar in a large bowl of a stand mixer with the whisk attachment on high speed until light and creamy.
+Cream the softened butter and sugar in a stand mixer until light and fluffy.

 mixing bowl with butter and sugar